turingschool/front-end-curriculum/projects/activity-tracker.md

 * For a user, how many fluid ounces they consumed for a specific day (identified by a date)
 * For a user, how many fluid ounces of water consumed each day over the course of a week (7 days)

+You have to decide which classes should contain each method.
+Think about whose responsibility it is to own the method.

 **Dashboard:**
 For your user (or any user you choose), add: